From Squatter to Selector

 On his journeys from Kyneton to Castle Bend at Arcadia, the Muddy Creek at Moorilim had to be crossed.
 Here Michael saw an opportunity to conduct a business as this road was the main route for people travelling from the goldfields of Ballarat and Bendigo to the goldfields of North East Victoria.
 Michael built a hotel and general store on the west side of the creek, which opened for business about June 10th 1871.
 He also would have provided a service of conveying people and their possessions across the creek when there was a good flow of water in it.
 In 1867 a contract was let to John Greaves to build a bridge over Muddy Creek at a cost of 710 pounds.
 (Vic Gov Gazette Sept 3rd 1867.

 Another of the early selectors Samuel Kerr offered a small block of land near the corner of the Arcadia road and the Three Chain road ( Now Goulburn Valley Fwy ) for the erection of a Roman Catholic church and school.
 Here a young school mistress Louisa Pistoria was employed to teach the children.
+Louisa while at Arcadia boarded with the Sam Kerr Family who farmed on the land beside the school and church.
 Michael Kearney would have passed nearby on his way to and from Castle Bend.
-The only hotel at Arcadia was also situated on the Three Chain road just a little south of the school, perhaps Louisa boarded at the hotel?
+The only hotel at Arcadia was also situated on the Three Chain road just a little south of the school.
 The meeting between Michael and Louisa resulted in them marrying in 1879, he was aged forty three years and Louisa was aged nineteen years, her father was Joseph Pistoria who had married Mary Doolan an immigrant from Kilkenny in Ireland.

 Together they brought up the children from Michaels first marriage, Ellen, Bert and Gus, as well as ten children of their own.
 Prior to the turn of the century both Bert and Gus were to distinguish themselves in the sporting arena.
 Michael Joseph or Bert as he was better known attended Geelong College, played football with the Geelong Football Club around 1890, later playing for the Essendon Football Club.
 Bert later moved to Echuca where he became a well known stock and station agent.
 Augustas Daniel, known as Gus also attended Geelong College, went on to study medicine at Melbourne University and completed his degree at the University of Edinburgh.
 He was a champion tennis player and as described in a report in the Goulburn Advertiser of 1897, “Mr A Kearney has again carried of the tennis championship of the colony”.
 In fact he won the New South Wales Open twice and the Victorian Singles Title six times.
 The player profiles of the Essendon Football Club describes Gus as”an outstanding” follower who had played in three of the four Essendon Association premiership teams between 1892 and 1894 after coming from Geelong College.
 He also played intercolonial football in 1893.
 Kearney was in Essendons first league game in 1897 and was a superb player in the premiership victory in that year.
 He was also Essendon’s vice -captain in 1897 and 1898.
 At the end of 1898 he left for Scotland to complete his medical studies.
 Tragically he died in 1907, due to complications following an operation.
 He was aged thirty six years.